CSTU-yqy/Look-through-company-inetrnal-value-via-public-information/README.md

 The database contains 658 newspaper(168 central level + 490 province level)
 from 31 province, covering all industries and listed companies

-2. About how we get our data sources
+2. About how I get our data sources
-CNKI has a good defense against web crawlers, so we overcame a lot of technical difficulties to get this data soures We provide a demo of our crawlers(./crawler/demo.py)
+CNKI has a good defense against web crawlers, so I overcame a lot of technical difficulties to get this data soures I provide a demo of our crawlers(./crawler/demo.py)

-3. Statistical description of the data
+3. Statistical description of the raw data
 ------------
     from province prospective
         coverage of province :                              31 / 31